Take a look at our money tips for backpackers, gap year adventurers and career break travellers so you get the most from your next big adventure.

 3. Travelling light

-Travelling light is also important because over packing exposes you to extra cost.
+Travelling light is also important because over-packing could mean extra costs.

 4. Cards or cash?